Aluto–Langano Geothermal Power Station: Overview

-The Aluto—Langano geothermal field at the dormant Aluto volcano covers an area of about 8 km2 and is considered to be capable of generating up to 100 MW of electric power.
-It features temperatures in excess of 300 °C in a high-temperature up-flow dome at a minimum subsurface depth of around 1200 meters.
+The Aluto—Langano geothermal field at the dormant Aluto volcano covers an area of about 8 km2 and is considered to be capable of generating up to 100 MW of electricity.
+It features temperatures in excess of 300 °C in a high-temperature up-flow dome at a minimum subsurface depth of around 1,200 meters.
 The geothermal field and its characteristics like stratigraphy, geochemistry and hydrothermal behavior are relatively well explored.

 The Aluto—Langano Geothermal Power Station (dubbed Aluto–Langano I) is the oldest geothermal power station in Ethiopia, established in 1998 with a nameplate capacity of 8.5 MW and a net power generation capacity of 7.3 MW.
 In 1998, the power station was considered a pilot plant to explore the features of the Aluto–Langano geothermal field, it used four of the eight drilled wells.
-It is still the only geothermal power station in Ethiopia 20 years later on in 2018.
+It was still the only geothermal power station in Ethiopia 20 years later.

 Two small wells (LA-3 & LA-6) deliver high pressure high temperature steam from areas of high temperatures in excess of 300 °C to a conventional combined cycle steam turbine, while the non-condensed exhaust steam and mid-temperature mid-pressure steam from two other small wells (LA-4 & LA-8) drive a bottoming combined cycle steam turbine.
 Both turbines were considered to deliver around 3.6 MW each.
 A re-injection well (LA-7) exists as well.